Fequently Asked Questions

-No, the Home had 16 boarder rooms and four bathrooms and is unique in that it had first and second-floor sitting rooms where boarder would entertain friends and family.
-Both men and women lived her with the first boarder being Mary Terrell of Xenia.
-The staff consisted of a full-time superintendent, matron, cook, housekeeper, laundress and outside farm help.
-With a large barn and grazing area behind the Home, it was self-sufficient with raising their vegetables, beef, pork, and chicken.
+No, the Home had 16 boarder rooms and four bathrooms and is unique in that it had first and second-floor sitting rooms where the border would entertain friends and family.
+Both men and women lived here, with the first border being Mary Terrell of Xenia.
+The staff consisted of a full-time superintendent, matron, cook, housekeeper, laundress, and outside farm help.
+With a large barn and grazing area behind the Home, it was self-sufficient in raising its vegetables, beef, pork, and chicken.
 Often on Sundays, the Home would be open to the town people for Sunday dinners costing 25 cents.
-Two oak tables would seat 25 people in the dining room where meals were served three times daily with formal dining using china and linens.
+Two oak tables would seat 25 people in the dining room, where meals were served three times daily with formal dining using china and linens.

 In 1905, a small boarder's room would cost $3.50 per week ($91 a week adjusted for inflation), which included meals, housekeeping, and laundry.
 The Home would also have out-of-town quests (usually Quaker) who would book a room for a day to several weeks while visiting a local family.
 It was also used by female teachers who either attended the Lebanon Normal School or taught at the early Waynesville school across the street from the Friends Home.

 The Miami Monthly Meeting used the Friends Home as a boarding home until the late 1980s and then leased it out as a group home for county MRDD people.
 It closed for good about 1997.
 It sat empty for about two years.